visheshvs/Chat_with_Work_Detection/README.md

 ## Description

-The **Produciton Control - Work Detection Query Assistant** is a tool designed to facilitate the conversion of CSV files into a SQLite database and enable users to interact with the data using natural language queries.
-It processes CSV exports from various sources, stores the data into a SQLite database, and allows users to generate and execute SQL queries through intuitive language prompts powered by OpenAI's API.
+The **Production Control - Work Detection Query Assistant** is a tool designed to facilitate the conversion of CSV files into a SQLite database and enable users to interact with the data using natural language queries.
+This project is an extension of the research conducted by Vishesh Vikram Singh during his Ph.D.
+More about the Ph.D. research can be found [here](https://visheshvsingh.notion.site/Ph-D-Dissertation-12cb1218451c8003bae4d43adfb9105b).

+The repository for the code generating the data can be found at [XYZ.COM](http://xyz.com).

 ## Prerequisites